At the age of two, your baby is on the way to enjoying a diet quite similar to yours. At least, you hope so, right?

 1. You have a picky eater

-Kids between the age of 2 and 6 could easily be picky eaters and it is not uncommon.
+Kids between the ages of 2 and 6 could easily be picky eaters, which is not uncommon.

-At this age, your kid is exploring the options that are available, backing up their pickiness with their newfound ability to say no to whatever you are feeding them.
-It is common for picky eaters to generally avoid any vegetable foods and have a liking for tasty ones.
+At this age, your kid is exploring the available options, backing up their pickiness with their newfound ability to say no to whatever you are feeding them.
+It is common for picky eaters to avoid any vegetable foods and to like tasty ones generally.

 They can be triggered by shying away from certain foods because of their smell or appearance.